Schedule of the Handball World Cup 2025: All games at a glance

 The German World Cup squad

-National coach Alfred Gislason has appointed 17 players to the squad for the Handball World Cup.
+National coach Alfred Gislason has called 17 players into the squad for the Handball World Cup.
 12 of them won the silver medal at the Olympic Games in Paris.
 The national coach can nominate 16 players for each individual World Cup game.
 The DHB squad is led by captain Johannes Golla.

 - Goal: David Späth (Rhein-Neckar Löwen), Andreas Wolff (THW Kiel)